Lesson One: 21st-century word-of-mouth advertising

 When looking for software, Russell says he focused only on a few things.
 It needed different brandable portals, an easy 2-step booking process (1.
 Name | 2.
 Credit Card Info) and real-time connections to their top Online Travel Agencies (OTAs), GetYourGuide and Viator.

 “We used to spend 1.5-2 hours per day entering bookings manually into our old system.
-With Zaui’s real-time connections to GetYourGuide and Viator we moved to instant confirmations.
+With Zaui’s real-time connections to GetYourGuide and Viator, we moved to instant confirmations.
 Zaui’s channel manager syncs real-time inventory across all platforms and allows you to throttle your availability to OTA channels.

 “When we had no direct API connection to OTAs, we had no direct contact channel to the guests.
 If a guest booked the night before, we couldn’t contact them if there was a problem with the next day’s tour.
 We’d be managing OTA platforms 16 hours/day.”
 Croaks Russell.

 While the majority of bookings come directly through The Hairy Coo website, they still receive around 1/3 of bookings through GetYourGuide and Viator.
 Russell points out that building their TripAdvisor rating was critical.
 TripAdvisor’s 260 million unique monthly visitors and 150 million travel reviews have become a giant sales pipeline for Viator (TripAdvisor acquired Viator).
-While you lose some of the margin receiving bookings through OTAs like Viator, it is still a profitable channel and great way to fill empty seats if you are internet savvy like Russell.
+While you lose some of the margin receiving bookings through OTAs like Viator, it is still a profitable channel and a great way to fill empty seats if you are internet savvy like Russell.

 Impressively, The Hairy Coo has no physical customer-facing office for sales/check-in.
 This makes Zaui’s POS and mobile system very important.
 There is one meeting place in the centre of town.
 Because traffic is so congested, everyone meets there.
-The POS contains the daily manifest and guests are confirmed as they climb aboard.
+The POS contains the daily manifest, and guests are confirmed as they climb aboard.
 At the end of the tour, the POS is passed around to collect customer survey data.
-Each bus is also equipped with GPS tracking like mobile working offices which also comes in handy when a guest tries to pull the hairy excuse that “the bus wasn’t there.”
+Each bus is also equipped with GPS tracking like mobile working offices, which also comes in handy when a guest tries to pull the hairy excuse that “the bus wasn’t there.”